evrythng/reactor-arianee/README.md

 Then, it generates a certificate and add `arianeeCertificatePassphrase` and `arianeeCertificateId` to the custom fields of the THNG.

-Once it is done, it generates a `_NFTGenerated` action with the certificate information as custom fields.
+Once it is done, it generates a `_NFTGenerated` action with the certificate information inside.

 ## Reactor script configuration

 To make the script working, you need to add a few fields to your application custom fields:

-- `walletKey`: The key of your wallet. (e.g '0x00000...')
+- `walletKey`: The key of your wallet (e.g '0x00000...').
 - `arianeeEnvironment`: The Arianee environment (`test` or `production`)
 - `certificateURL`: The URL of a hosted JSON that correspond to the certificate you want to deliver.
-See JSON certificate section to have an example.
+See the JSON certificate section to have an example.

 ## Deploy the reactor script